KRIZ

 KRIZ (1420 AM) is a radio station broadcasting an urban gospel format.
 Licensed to Renton, Washington, United States, it serves the Seattle area.
 The station is currently owned by Gloria and Christopher Bennett, through licensee Bennett Media Group, LLC.
 KRIZ shares its studios with KYIZ in the city's Central District east of downtown, and its transmitter is located in Renton.

 KRIZ is one of The Z Twins, two radio stations serving the Puget Sound region, most notably the African-American communities of King and Pierce County, Washington.
 The Z Twins were so named as, at the time, the company only owned two stations, KRIZ and KZIZ (1560 AM).
 But after KYIZ (1620 AM) signed on, the name stuck, despite now having three stations in the family.

 History

 KRIZ was preceded on 1420 kHz in Renton by KREN, a station that began operating in 1963, but was deleted by the Federal Communications Commission (FCC) in 1970, due to its failure to fully respond to commission requests for information.

 KRIZ originated from a 1977 application to take over the KREN facilities, that was granted in 1979.
-It was initially given the call sign KSCR, which stood for the slogan "South (King) County Radio", and had an Adult Contemporary music format.
+It was initially given the call sign KSCR, which stood for the slogan "South (King) County Radio", and had an Adult Urban Contemporary music format.
 On May 11, 1984, the call sign was changed to KRIZ.